 - Blend it into healthy milkshakes.
 This peanut butter thickshake recipe would sure be tasty if you subbed the peanut butter for a dollop of pistachio almond butter.
 And it would also be a really pretty shade of green!

 - Drizzle it on smoothie bowls.
 Smoothie bowls are a super healthy and tasty treat, but everyone knows the best part is the toppings, right?
 As well as a sprinkle of homemade granola, top your smoothie bowls with a generous drizzle of nut butter to make them totally Instagrammable.

-- Make some nut butter cups.
-I made these homemade peanut butter cups almost a year ago, and have been dreaming about them ever since.
+- Put it in brownies.
+I made these vegan peanut butter brownies for my birthday, and have been dreaming about them ever since.
 Want something a little more sophisticated?
 Sub the peanut butter for this pistachio almond version.

 Ever since I took the plunge and made my own almond milk, I have wanted to make homemade nut butter.
 Making your own nut butter means you can control exactly what you are eating and reduce the number of unnecessary additives in your diet.
 And now that I know just how easy the process is, I don’t see myself going back to shop-bought anytime soon.